 The Work Track welcomes community feedback on these alternatives.
 Please see section e for a specific question for community feedback on this topic.

-The Work Track reviewed the general points in support of and against the use of the the support/non-objection requirement in the New gTLD Program.
+The Work Track reviewed the general points in support of and against the use of the support/non-objection requirement in the New gTLD Program.
 See section f.2.3 for details.

 In addition, Work Track members raised specific points in support of continuing to require support or non-objection for names in this category.
 Some believe that: